philmcminn/new-paper/README.md

 pdflatex paper
 ```

+## 5. Sections of the Paper and What Goes In Them

+Each .tex file in `new-paper` corresponds to part of the paper and includes
-Each section in `new-paper` provides advice as to how to go about writing it.
+advice as to how to go about writing it.
+It should be obvious from the directory
+names as to what goes in each, but the .tex files explains these also.

-This advice can be deleted or commented out to make way for your own content.
+You can delete or comment out this advice to make way for your own content.

 ### The `clean.py` Script and Its Purpose

 Once you've been through this process a few times, feel free to run the Python
-`clean.py` script, which will remove all of this content and all of the example
+`clean.py` script, which will remove all the pre-written advice and all of the example
 files and directories automatically.

-## 5. What _Shouldn't_ Be in Your Paper's Repository
+## 6. What _Shouldn't_ Be in Your Paper's Repository

 You can exclude files from the repository using the provided `.gitignore` file
 as a starting point.
 This file lives in the repository's root directory, and